jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

             a_list
         )

-  and the terminal shows another :doc:`/exceptions/AssertionError` for the next line
+  and the terminal shows another :ref:`AssertionError` for the next line

   .. code-block:: python